Akshar062/100-day-coding-challenge/Day 5/README.md

 ## Description

 The Basic Music Player App is a straightforward application for playing your music tracks.
-Developed in Java, this app provides essential playback controls and a simple user interface for easy navigation and enjoyment of your music collection.
+Developed in Kotlin, this app provides essential playback controls and a simple user interface for easy navigation and enjoyment of your music collection.

 ## Key Features